gkjohnson/unity-rendering-investigation/README.md

 This approach takes more memory and transforms more vertices.

-## Graphics.DrawProcedural with Visible Triangles Array (In Progress)
+## Graphics.DrawProcedural with Visible Triangles Array
-Runs an occlusion pass, counts the triangles, generates an array of visible triangles, and renders only the visible triangles using DrawProcedural
+Runs an occlusion pass, counts the triangles, generates an array of visible triangles, and renders only the visible triangles using DrawProcedural.

 ### Details
 Requires a few compute shader and prepasses to run.
 These passes can be done over multiple frames: